meganpecho/fizzbuzz/readme.md

 A web application that calls the entered number and has the person called choose a number to be fizzbuzzed.

 ### Live Version
 The live version lives here: [https://fizzerbuzzer.herokuapp.com/](https://fizzerbuzzer.herokuapp.com/).
+(This can only call verified numbers as it is a trial Twilio account.)

 But if you want to run it locally, below is the configuration.

 ### Configuration